hzratali/Solvei8/README.md

-# Assignment - Trello-Style Task Management Application

-## Title: Create an Angular web application for signing in / logging-in the user.
+# Title: Create an Angular web application for signing in / logging-in the user.
 The designs for the same can be found in the following link.
 [Designs for Assignment](https://www.figma.com/design/LVmO8JvoK5nPAHaZtVK5Xt/Dev-Interview-Reference)

 ### Details: